Stock Car Pro Series: 1970s

 The series was created in 1979 as an alternative to the former Division 1 championship that competed with Chevrolet Opala and Ford Maverick.
 The dominance of Chevrolet over Ford models was causing a lack of public interest and sponsors.
 General Motors then created a new category, with a name reminiscent of the famous NASCAR with standardized performance and components for all competitors.
 The first race was run on 22 April 1979 at the Autódromo Internacional de Tarumã, Rio Grande do Sul with 19 cars competing, all of them being 6-cylinder Chevrolet Opalas.
 The pole position was held by José Carlos Palhares, and the race was won by Affonso Giaffone.

 1980s

 This decade saw the emergence of several rivalries between drivers.
-In 1982 two races were held for the first time at the Autodromo do Estoril, Portugal.

 The first major change in the Stock Car standard occurred in 1987.
 With the support of General Motors, a fairing designed and built by coachbuilder Caio was adopted, which was adapted to the Opala's chassis.
 The car exhibited improved aerodynamics and performance.
 Safety equipment become more sophisticated.